18F/handbook/_pages/software-tools/trello.md

 ### Requesting access

-To get access to the 18F Trello team, ask for an invite in [#admins-trello](https://gsa-tts.slack.com/messages/admins-trello) with the following script: "Please invite my Trello account "YOUR_USERNAME" to Trello at https://trello.com/18f3/members." ***NOTE: If you don't have a Trello account, feel free to ask us to invite your GSA e-mail address to create one.***
+To get access to the TTS Trello team, ask for an invite in [#admins-trello](https://gsa-tts.slack.com/messages/admins-trello) with the following script: "Please invite my Trello account "YOUR_USERNAME" to Trello at https://trello.com/18f3/members." ***NOTE: If you don't have a Trello account, feel free to ask us to invite your GSA e-mail address to create one.***

-There is no 18F-wide access to paid Trello features or add-on services yet.
+There is no TTS-wide access to paid Trello features or add-on services yet.
 If you're interested in those things, you may have to work it out with your team.

 ## Rules